 Revolutionizing Beauty Logistics: ForwardX Robotics Partners with POLA ORBIS to Transform Warehouse Operations

 CHICAGO, Aug.
-23, 2023 /PRNewswire/ -- In a groundbreaking collaboration, ForwardX Robotics, a global leader in vision-based Autonomous Mobile Robot (AMR) technology, has joined forces with POLA ORBIS, a prestigious Japanese beauty and cosmetics company.
-Responding to the intricate demands of its bustling warehouse, POLA ORBIS sought a dynamic solution to streamline their operational complexities.
+24, 2023 /PRNewswire/ -- In a groundbreaking collaboration, ForwardX Robotics, a global leader in vision-based Autonomous Mobile Robot (AMR) technology, has joined forces with POLA ORBIS, a prestigious Japanese beauty and cosmetics company.
+POLA ORBIS sought a dynamic solution to streamline their operational complexities.
 With over 100 cosmetics stores to replenish and an inventory of 500+ SKUs to manage, the company turned to ForwardX Robotics for an innovative answer.
 ForwardX delivered with customized Autonomous Mobile Robots (AMRs) equipped with built-in weighing scales to cater to the warehouse's specific operational requirements.

 The successful deployment of ForwardX's solution has yielded immediate and significant results.
 POLA ORBIS has achieved a remarkable 30% reduction in worker travel distance, 25% reduction in labor costs, along with a substantial 10% decrease in logistics costs.
-The transformation not only addressed POLA ORBIS's immediate operational challenges but also drove tangible and sustainable results, enhancing order fulfillment precision, minimizing transportation downtime, and boosting overall productivity in their warehouse operations.
+The transformation addressed POLA ORBIS's immediate operational challenges and enhanced order fulfillment precision, minimizing transportation downtime, and boosting overall productivity in their warehouse operations.

 This dynamic partnership highlights the power of deploying AMRs and tailored solutions to tackle distinct organizational demands.
 It is a testament to the effectiveness of harnessing cutting-edge technology to transform complex operations and achieve unparalleled results.

 As one of the top three global assisted picking solutions providers, along with Locus Robotics and 6 River Systems, ForwardX stands out with its strong presence in retail warehousing.
-Using picking AMRs that boast heavy payload capacities of 661 to 1,336 lbs, ForwardX has the unique ability to combine each and case picking in one warehouse.
+Using picking AMRs that boast heavy payload capacities of 300kg to 600kg, ForwardX has the unique ability to combine each and case picking in one warehouse.
 Additionally, ForwardX provides tailored retail solutions, combining RFID scanners, onboard weighing scales, and other accessories to meet a variety of unique business demands.

 About POLA ORBIS HOLDING INC.: